evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     My main priority right now is to understand the information needed for the main features so we can design a database schema that would scale well for the applciation.
 We would also need to discuss the request and response format, so front-end and back-end developers can work asynchronously without being blocked.

+###### Anish Konanki
+    - Goals from last week: N/A for this week's report

+    - I reviewed the Spark framework info that we used in CSE 331 for the final project, and explored how it works and how we could use it for our backend.

+    - I will learn more about the Spark framework, and how we can integrate it with Compute Engine, and also discuss with my teammates about how we want to proceed with the structure for the backend.